-Chair, Scott Pollock
+Chair, Scott Pollock (he/him)

-Vice-Chair, Elizabeth Wylie
+Vice-Chair, Elizabeth Wylie (she/her)

-Elizabeth Wylie (she/her) is Principal of WYLIE projects and co-authored The Green Museum: A Primer on Environmental Practice with CEO, Sarah Sutton.
+Elizabeth Wylie is Principal of WYLIE projects and co-authored The Green Museum: A Primer on Environmental Practice with CEO, Sarah Sutton.
 She is an engaging collaborative professional with significant museum, development, marketing, programming, and planning experience and the ability to think and communicate strategically on the triple bottom line of community, environmental, and fiscal sustainability.

-Treasurer, Laura Roberts
+Treasurer, Laura Roberts (she/her)

-Secretary, Charles Walbridge
+Secretary, Charles Walbridge (he/him)

-Charles Walbridge (he/him) is Lead Collections Photographer at Minneapolis Institute of Art (MIA).
+Charles Walbridge is Lead Collections Photographer at Minneapolis Institute of Art (MIA).
 With more than 15 years of experience documenting varied collections of fine art objects under exacting standards, Charles has been at the leading edge of digital capture, color management and studio workflow processes for cultural heritage.
 Since 2013, he has played a key role in developing 3D modeling techniques for MIA’s Visual Resources studio, forming cross-discipline collaborations with developers, animators, and maker spaces.
 He has presented at museum conferences on topics ranging from DAM to LED lighting.
 An avid biker, Charles is a leading voice on the Museum’s Green Team, a group driving MIA’s commitment toward sustainability.
 Charles also enjoys visiting elementary schools as a MIA Art Ambassador and leading kids in Art Adventure Tours.